Skip to main content

 I have three grown children, and a grandson.
 My husband is Dr. Sunil Datar who doesn't seem to want to retire.
 I live on an acreage outside of St. Albert, Alberta.
 I consider Jack Freebury to be my mentor along with the Bococks who stood as my godparents.

-Catherine is a trained teacher with teaching skills, understands human behaviour, and the need for change by starting with herself.
+Catherine is the vice president of (NAMCA) North American Masaaba Cultural Association.
+She is a trained teacher with teaching skills, understands human behaviour, and the need for change by starting with herself.

-She has a a teaching certificate, a master's and a bachelor's degree from Makerere University Uganda in East Africa with a Theological diploma from Alexandria Seminary in Virginia USA.
+Catherine has a a teaching certificate, a master's and a bachelor's degree from Makerere University Uganda in East Africa with a Theological diploma from Alexandria Seminary in Virginia USA.

 Our Team